How I Manage My Anxiety Naturally

 How I manage my anxiety today

-These days, I've learned how to self-manage my anxiety, without medication*.
-It took me 4+ years of reliably taking medication (never skip a pill!), many hours on the couch with my counselor/psychologist and lots of self-driven research to get to this point.
+These days, I’ve learned how to self-manage my anxiety, without medication*.
+It took me 4+ years of reliably taking medication (never skip a pill!), many hours on the couch with my counsellor/psychologist and lots of self-driven research to get to this point.

 *Whilst I don’t take medication anymore (because that was possible for me) for some people, medication is and will always be necessary… and that’s totally cool.

 I’ve now learned what it takes for me to manage my anxiety, naturally.

 I’m not saying that these strategies will work for everyone but it is what works for me.
 I encourage you to explore yourself and find what works for you.
 You too can create your own list of practical steps that you can action when you’re feeling like ‘it’s all too hard’.

 Also, please notice that I don’t consider myself free from anxiety.
 I don’t think that is the way it works.
 You see, like many people – I’m genetically predisposed to have anxiety and mental health struggles given my family history.
 My personality may also be part of the reason I have anxiety.
 And that’s cool.

 Just like a physical issue like arthritis or IBD or psoriasis, I will manage my anxiety for the rest of my life.
 It will come in peaks and troughs, depending on my life’s stressors.
 But at least now – whenever I feel the wave of anxiety washing over me, I have my go-to list of strategies to help me manage my anxiety, naturally.